nobodyspecial333/MintRewardsSnapshotTool/README.md

 # Solana Token Snapshot Tool

 A Python tool to monitor and capture token holder snapshots for Solana SPL tokens.
-The tool continuously monitors the token's market cap and adjusts snapshot frequency based on how close it is to a target value.
+The tool continuously monitors bonding progress and adjusts snapshot frequency based on progress percentage.

 ## Features

 - Captures snapshots of token holders and their balances
+- Monitors bonding progress using DexScreener API
-- Monitors market cap and automatically adjusts snapshot frequency
+- Automatically adjusts snapshot frequency based on progress
 - Saves snapshots in both CSV and JSON formats
 - Implements rate limiting and retry logic for RPC calls
 - Supports custom RPC endpoints
-- Adapts snapshot frequency based on proximity to target market cap

 ## Prerequisites